 Development and adaptation of current stochastic physics schemes to offset the absence of small scale processes in lower resolution versions of climate models, and thus include some of the missed variability of subgrid processes.

-Transpose-AMIP is an international project to run climate models in weather forecast mode initialised from NWP analyses.
+Transpose-AMIP is an international project to run climate models in weather forecast mode initialised from analyses.
 This allows an assessment of the fast physical processes operating in climate models using detailed observations of particular meteorological events.